NightDream-Development/nd-recoil/README.md

 # nd-recoil
-This recoil system is designed for RP servers!
+This recoil system designed for RP servers!

 Requirments: